objektwerks/akka/README.md

 Akka Tests and Simulation
 -------------------------
->This project contiains features tests and cluster simulation.
+>This project contains feature tests as well as a cluster simulation.

 Simulation
 ----------